 Watch Now: How to Make Your Own Tomato Paste

-How to Make Tomato Paste From Tomato Sauce
+Tomato Paste Substitute From Tomato Sauce

-Pour a can (8 or 15 ounces) of tomato sauce into a saucepan and bring it to a brisk simmer over medium heat.
+Pour a small can (8 ounces) of tomato sauce into a saucepan and bring it to a brisk simmer over medium heat.
 Simmer, stirring constantly, for about 7 minutes, or until reduced by about two-thirds.
 Use a splatter screen to avoid a mess from the bubbling as the mixture thickens.

-How to Make Tomato Paste From Canned Tomatoes
+Tomato Paste Substitute From Canned Tomatoes